MartinPdeS/PyMieSim/Docs/source/Intro.rst

 Introduction
 ============

-This project (SuPyModes) aims to create a python library that gives the necesary tool to simulate propagation mode of light inside fibers coupler.
+This project aims to be a flexible and usefull tool for Mie scattering analysis.
+At the moment the Lorenz-Mie theory (LMT) is available and the framework for the generalize Lorenz-Mie theory (GLMT) is under developpement.
+I invite you to go to the Examples section to see what the package is capable of.

 Getting started